-What was your favorite trip?
+What was your favourite trip?

 My honeymoon trip with my husband.
 Later, we went to many more – perhaps even more beautiful – places, but it’s really not easy to match the unique happiness of a honeymoon.

-For my husband and I, traveling is something quite ordinary and insignificant, and not any different from other hobbies.
+For my husband and I, travelling is something quite ordinary and insignificant, and not any different from other hobbies.
 We don’t flaunt it or give it some special significance.
 Rather, it has become just a part of our lives – a way to be happy.
 If, in the process, we can also bring positivity to society and show a new side of Chinese people to those from other countries, these would count as additional perks.

-Because I focus on what I’m good at – strategic travel journals – and have a deep understanding of difficulties and struggles professionals encounter while traveling, I have attracted a group of readers who follow in my footsteps when they travel.
+Because I focus on what I’m good at – strategic travel journals – and have a deep understanding of difficulties and struggles professionals encounter while travelling, I have attracted a group of readers who follow in my footsteps when they travel.
 They copy my routes, activities, and even go to the same hotels and restaurants.
 This saves them a lot of time and energy on doing their own research.
-In the long run, I hope to be able to help more people enjoy the pleasures of traveling outside their busy work schedules.
+In the long run, I hope to be able to help more people enjoy the pleasures of travelling outside their busy work schedules.